rsn1/megabot/README.md

 # megabot
-self-hosted discord bot in python
+minimal self-hosted discord bot in python for playing music